Stuck in a Moment You Can't Get Out Of: Release

-"Stuck in a Moment You Can't Get Out Of" was released in the UK on 29 January 2001, in Australia on 12 February 2001, in the United States on 6 August 2001, and in Canada on 30 October 2001.
+"Stuck in a Moment You Can't Get Out Of" was released in the UK on 29 January 2001, in Japan on 7 February, in Australia on 12 February, in the United States on 6 August, and in Canada on 30 October.

 Live performances

 The song was performed at every show on the Elevation Tour in 2001.
 The song was not played again until the third leg on the Vertigo Tour in 2005 in an acoustic form by Bono and The Edge.
 The full band electric version was revived for the sixth leg of the Vertigo Tour in 2006.
 The song was performed on the U2 360° Tour, again in an acoustic form by Bono and The Edge.
-The song was played five times on the Innocence + Experience Tour.
+The song was played five times on the 2015 Innocence + Experience Tour.
 These performances were by the full band and featured The Edge on the piano.
 The song was not performed on the Experience + Innocence Tour in 2018, but was played during many promotional shows for the Songs of Experience album.
 It made two appearances on The Joshua Tree Tour 2019.
 Both performances were in Sydney and were dedicated to Michael Hutchence.

 Music videos

 Three official music videos were filmed for the song.
 The first video (known as the US version) is directed by Joseph Kahn, features an American football game between the "Flys" [sic] and the "Lemons" filmed at the Houston Astrodome (named The Unforgettable Fire Dome in the video), and contains various inside jokes and references to the band's past—such as the team names themselves, which were the titles of two U2 singles released in the 1990s.
 The video features a brief cameo in the beginning from John Madden, whose lines also feature several U2 references.
-The main part of the video shows a placekicker named Paul Hewson—Bono's real name—forced to relive a field goal he missed that cost his team the game.
+The main part of the video shows Brendan Fehr as a placekicker named Paul Hewson—Bono's real name—forced to relive a field goal he missed that cost his team the game.

 The second video, directed by Kevin Godley and aimed at an international audience, shows Bono being thrown out of a van several times, as if "stuck in a moment".
 At the end of the video, the rest of the band helps him up.

-The third and final video is the "Eze version", filmed in Eze, France, and features live footage of the band recording All That You Can't Leave Behind, intercut with footage of the band roaming the streets of Eze.
+The third and final video is the "Èze version", filmed in Èze, France, and features live footage of the band recording All That You Can't Leave Behind, intercut with footage of the band roaming the streets of Èze.

 All three videos were remastered in high definition and uploaded to the band's YouTube channel in 2020.